github2python/Travizz/README.md

 # Project Overview

 TravelBizz is an app for creating trips.
-Users can select a start and end point on the map, while seeing their points of interest in between the route through well updated maps and can add the journey in a wishlist while analyzing realtime weather analysis and prediction of weather for desired locations upto 5 days.
+Users can select a start and end point on the map, while seeing their points of interest in between the route through well updated maps and can add the journey in a wishlist while analyzing realtime weather analysis and prediction of weather for desired locations upto 5 days.Our goal is to help a person manage his journeys and list them according to his deadlines and make a wishlist of probable journeys by analyzing realtime weather of the destinations their routes involved, through updated and defined maps.
+Further for the safety of driver inside the vehicle we propose a hardware tool which through a pre trained ML model analyzes the facial patterns of person driving for drowsiness detection and alerts with a beep so that driver is cautioned leading to prevention of accident.
+Also, we think that for future perspective the hardware can also slow down the vehicle and if needed can shut it down for the safety of the driver.

 ---